georgeus19/klofan-docs/website/docs/concepts/design/data-representation.md

 corresponding position in the data.

 This presented schema structure can be encoded in multiple ways.
-We discuss these ways with respect to the requirements ().
+We discuss these ways with respect to the requirements above.
 A straightforward solution is to represent exactly as it is shown above by having a tree of objects representing entity sets where its properties are property sets.
 This representation, however, does not allow storing